 Young women encouraged to join national police of Timor-Leste

-“We wanted to show that women are involved in all aspects of police work, from forensics, to maritime, to special forces, to transit police,” says Soares.
-“We also wanted young women to know that if they want to join the police, they have to make sure they are in good health and physical fitness, finish their schooling and have strong ethics.”
+“We wanted to show that women are involved in all aspects of police work- from forensics, to maritime, to Special Forces and to transit police,” says Soares.
+“We also wanted young women to know that if they want to join the police, they have to be in good health and physical fitness, finish their schooling and have strong ethics.”

 Special attention was placed on supporting the capacity of PNTL administrative units with respect to gender mainstreaming.
 To respond effectively to gender based violence and other crimes, PNTL needs tools to relay and analyse information quickly.
 With UNDP’s support, The Information Technology and Public Relations Units have developed an internal training video for police officers on how they can access IT support to improve the delivery of their services.

 The video was prepared by PNTL officers, and will be posted on the PNTL website as a training tool for 3,500 police officers.

 “This is the first video we have made and are very proud of it and of the collaboration between the public relations and IT units,” said Chief Inspector Honorio A. Barreto, Chief of Public Relations.
 “The PNTL must be able to provide reliable information, not just to the public but also between ourselves.
 This will help build confidence in the professionalism of our police force.”